General Data Protection Regulation (GDPR) Statement

 Everyone who works for or with Scismic has some responsibility for ensuring data is collected, stored and handled appropriately.
 Only employees who need to access or know the Personal Data in order to accomplish their work have access to such Personal Data.
 Our employees that have access to Personal Data must ensure that it is handled and processed in line with this policy and data protection principles.
 The Board of Directors (“Board”) is ultimately responsible for ensuring that Scismic meets its legal obligations.
 Scismic has designated the Director of Technology to oversee its information security policies and procedures, including its compliance with applicable law.
 The Director of Technology shall review and approve any material changes to this policy as necessary.

-Any questions, concerns, or comments regarding this Statement or our use of your Personal Data, please contact us at:
+Any questions, concerns, or comments regarding this Statement or our use of your Personal Data,

 PO Box 391763